New Zealand Chess Championship: Championship Double Winners

-The New Zealand Women's Championship is played for the Mabel Abbott Trophy.

 Women's Championship Winners

+The New Zealand Women's Championship is played for the Mabel Abbott Trophy, named for the winner of the inaugural event in 1938.

+The 2023 edition was held as a memorial event for 2006 winner WIM Sue Maroroa Jones, who died earlier in the year.

 North Island Champions

 The North Island Chess Championship was first conducted in 1954.
 Players compete for the Charles Belton Trophy.
 The event is organised by the New Zealand Chess Federation.

 North Island Championship Multiple Winners

 South Island Champions

 The South Island Chess Championship was first conducted in 1950.
 The event is organised by the New Zealand Chess Federation.

 South Island Championship Multiple Winners

 New Zealand Correspondence Champions

 Winners of the New Zealand correspondence chess Championship (start year given):